Bring your Google calendar into a spreadsheet

-When it comes to spreadsheets, Excel kicks ass, like it is massively more powerful than anything else out there, but I have recently had to pull Google Calendar info into a spreadsheet and rather than manual capturing it, I found that Sheets from Google with the App Script is really powerful thanks to the unified Google experience.
+When it comes to spreadsheets, Excel kicks ass—like it is massively more powerful than anything else out there—but I have recently had to pull Google Calendar info into a spreadsheet.
+Rather than manual capture, I found that Sheets from Google with App Script is really powerful thanks to the unified Google experience.
+To bring in the info, I followed these steps:

-1. Create a new spreadsheet (I used the awesome https://sheets.new url to do that)
+1. Create a new spreadsheet (I used the awesome https://sheets.new URL to do that).

 2. In the spreadsheet, add your start and end dates for the range you want to import.
-I put start in A1 and end in B1
+I put start in A1 and end in B1.

-3. Click extensions → App Scripts
+3. Click Extensions → Apps Script.

-4. In the Code.gs file, drop the following code in
+4. In the Code.gs file, drop the following code in:

 // Configuration constants